fbpx

 Do Ganglion Cysts Feel Like Bone?

 Ganglion cysts are soft tissue lumps filled with fluid.
-When you touch a ganglion cyst, it typically feels firm or rubbery, and it can be moved around slightly beneath the skin.
-However, some ganglion cysts feel quite hard and can someties be mistaken for a bony prominence.
+When you touch one, it typically feels firm or rubbery, and it can be moved around slightly beneath the skin.
+However, some ganglion cysts feel quite hard and can sometimes be mistaken for a bony prominence.

 Ganglion cysts often develop in response to repeated stress on a specific joint or tendon.
 Additionally, age-related degeneration of ligaments and tendons, as well as weak areas in connective tissue, can contribute to their formation.
 Activities involving sudden stops and motions, such as those in racket sports or gymnastics, increase the likelihood of developing ganglion cysts.